seaofbytes/gamefront_client/README.md

 The website features fully functional cart with credit card authentification and e-mail confirmation.

-#  :8ball: Backend for the client :8ball:
+# Backend for the client
  [Backend](https://github.com/seaofbytes/gamefront_server)

-##  :wrench: The frontend for the webshop is built with: :wrench:
+##  :wrench: The frontend for the webshop is built with:
 - [React](https://reactjs.org/)
 - [React-Redux](https://react-redux.js.org/)
 - [Redux - Thunk](https://github.com/reduxjs/redux-thunk)